dajon/talk-quantum-computing/talk.md

 - Probably will never replace regular computers
 - You will not have one at home
 - Will be available at big compute sites
-- Use as accelarator for part of your computation (QPU)
+- Use "QPU" as accelerator for part of your computation